 - a) The total time for each competitor for each of the official flights defined in 3.1.3. is taken for the final classification.
 This total time achieved is also used to determine team classification. - b) In order to decide the individual placings when there is a tie, additional flights shall be made after the last flight of the event has been completed.
 The maximum time of flight for the first of the deciding flights shall be six minutes and the maximum time of flight shall be increased by two minutes for each subsequent flight.
-The time of the additional flights shall not be included in the final figures of the classification for teams; they are for the purpose of determining the individual placing. - c) The organiser will establish a 10 minute period during which all fly-off competitors must tow and release their model.
-Within these 10 minutes the competitors will have the right to a second attempt in the case of an unsuccessful first attempt for an additional flight according to paragraph 3.1.5.
+The time of the additional flights shall not be included in the final figures of the classification for teams; they are for the purpose of determining the individual placing. - c) The organiser will establish a 7 minute period during which all fly-off competitors must tow and release their model.
+Within these 7 minutes the competitors will have the right to a second attempt in the case of an unsuccessful first attempt for an additional flight according to paragraph 3.1.5.
 Starting positions will be decided by draw for each fly-off. - d) If for meteorological reasons or poor visibility or model recovery problems, a fly-off must be postponed to be flown in the morning, it will be flown as early as daylight and visibility permit in order to avoid thermal activity.
 The maximum duration of the first flight will be a minimum of ten minutes. - e) In the event of exceptional meteorological conditions or model recovery problems, the Jury may permit the maximum for a round to be changed.
-Such a modified maximum must be announced before the start of the round. - f) If the number of competitors in a flyoff is 12 or more and is greater than 25% of the number of competitors in the competition, then the flyoff may be split into two groups: - 1) The number of competitors in each group will be as closely as possible equal - 2) Competitors are allocated a group and starting position by a single draw - 3) A flyoff is flown for each group according to the other regulations of 3.1.8 - 4) The second group flyoff must be flown as soon as possible after the first group. - 5) From both groups all flyers who achieve the maximum duration proceed to the next round - 6) An equal number of flyers from each group may proceed to the next round by including competitors from one group those with the best flights below the maximum time, providing the flight times are at least 75% of the maximum. - 7) If the selections (5) and (6) result in fewer than 4 competitors proceeding to the next round, then the two competitors with the highest flight times in each of the groups will proceed to the next round. - 8) Competitors eliminated in group flyoffs will be classified with final placing according to time achieved in the group flyoff - 9) Competitors proceeding from group flyoffs to the later flyoffs will be classified only by times achieved in the later flyoffs after the group stages.
-The times in group stages do not count in their classification.
+Such a modified maximum must be announced before the start of the round.